SchoofsKelvin/blockchain-contracts/README.md

 - `ProxyBeacon` is simply a contract that stores an implementation address, along with an admin address that can change it
 - `ProxyObject` gets constructed with a beacon address.
 Every call will be proxied to the implementation address stored in the beacon

+**Note**: As specified by EIP-1967, `ProxyObject` uses the beacon in storage at `BEACON_SLOT`.
+If this is the zero address (e.g. we're in a `DELEGATECALL`), it will instead use the beacon passed to the `ProxyObject` constructor.
+Read [this EIP-1967 comment](https://ethereum-magicians.org/t/eip-1967-standard-proxy-storage-slots/3185/11?u=morlega) as to why I do this, as this seems to be quite a big issue in EIP-1967 I discovered.

 #### [ProxyObjectFactory](./contracts/proxy/ProxyObjectFactory.sol)
 A simple contract with a single function to create a `ProxyObject`:
 - `function deploy(ProxyBeacon beacon, bytes memory data) external returns (address addr)`